VPradoB/twitter-api-fastapi/README.md

 A Twitter clone built with Domain-Driven Design (DDD) and Clean Architecture principles, using FastAPI and SQLite as the database.

 ## Future Features
-- User registration and login
+- UserInDB registration and login
 - Creating and managing tweets
 - Following and unfollowing users
 - Viewing tweets from followed users in a timeline